quii/learn-go-with-tests/dependency-injection.md

 There is _a lot_ of misunderstandings around dependency injection around the programming community.
 Hopefully this guide will show you how

-* You dont need a framework
+* You don't need a framework
 * It does not overcomplicate your design
 * It facilitates testing
 * It allows you to write great, general-purpose functions.

 We want to write a function that greets someone, just like we did in the hello-world chapter but this time we are going to be testing the _actual printing_.